Egida/RDPAccessor/README.md

  ### 🃏Updates-Note:
- * CHANGELOG: 03.03.2024
+ * CHANGELOG: 15.03.2024
- * Fixed stub, add anti-anyrun and anti virtual machine.
+ * Fixed stub, fix function anti-anyrun and anti virtual machine.

 ## ⚠️ Disclaimer - this project for education and purposes only!